hawk/lux/doc/lux.md

 beginning with a `#` are comments.
 It is recommended to use indentation and comments to make the scripts more readable.
-The **Lux mode for [Emacs][]** (`lux/emacs/lux-mode.el`) is quite useful as it simplifies the indentation and makes scripts more easy to read as it provides different coloring for different types of language constructs.
+The **Lux mode for [Emacs][]** (`lux/emacs/lux-mode.el`) is quite useful as it simplifies the indentation and makes scripts more easy to read with coloring for different types of language constructs.

 Lines beginning with `"""Char` are **multi line quotes**.
 The quote ends with the next line beginning with `"""`.
 The opening quote and